In this tutorial, we will look at setting up store integration between Facebook and your brainCloud app.

 - The App requests the “facebook” product inventory from brainCloud, optionally passing in the user’s currency.
 This returns a list of products, their reference prices (as configured in the brainCloud portal) and their configured Facebook currency/price pairs.

-- The App presents the list of products with the most appropriate price/currency.
+- The App presents a list of products with the most appropriate price/currency.

 - The App sends a request to Facebook to purchase an item.